AntonDobrovinskiy/Zen-Tab-Sorter/README.md

 ## P.S.
 A Quick Note on Tab Groups

 For now, Zen Tab Sorter regards your tab groups like a wise monk watching the world's chaos—with understanding, but without interfering.
-In other words, he discards your tabs before sorting.
-Therefore, if you use tabs, it's better to refrain from using the extension.
-We're working on teaching it this particular form of zen (waiting for API from Zen creators).
+In other words, it doesn't sort them yet.
+We're working on teaching it this particular form of zen.
 Until then, don't be alarmed if your groups are living their own life.
 Every tab has its own path to enlightenment.